CatalystCode/corpus-to-graph-pipeline/README.md

 # Corpus to Graph Pipeline
-A pipeline that processes documents from a public repository, performs entity extraction + scoring on them and outputs the data into a database in the form of entity-relation graph.
+A pipeline that processes documents from a public repository, performs entity extraction + scoring on them then outputs the data into a database in the form of entity-relation graph.

 # Solution Architecture
 ![Architecture Diagram](docs/images/architecture.png "Solution Architecture")